| In the judgment of this writer, many descendants of

 of descendants.
 Recent studies have strengthened my conviction of many

-years standing that most information currently
+years standing that much information

 incorrect.